QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-Why Enterprise Architecture matters.md

 ## Continual improvement
 Creating and maintaining a mature EA requires continual development.
 The department is refining its reference models, catalogues, and required patterns, which are foundational elements of a mature EA practice.

 The department is also improving EA visibility across systems and processes to enhance strategic alignment and risk management.
-The target is to provide a comprehensive view of its entire IT landscape, fully aligned with its strategic goals.
+The objective is to provide a comprehensive view of its entire IT landscape, fully aligned with its strategic goals.
 This will support more informed decision-making, better risk management, and improved efficiency.
 This means using EA as an adaptive tool for continuous improvement and innovation, rather than a one-time gate or exercise.

 Further, by centralising EA, we can reduce project costs and complexity, ensure consistent practices, and build a cohesive architecture that aligns with the department’s long-term strategic goals.